Fresh Lemonade Recipe

 How to Make Lemonade Concentrate

-Similar to my sweet tea concentrate, this concentrate is a winner!
-It takes up less room in the fridge, is easier to transport, and is perfect to make ahead to keep on hand!
+Similar to my sweet tea concentrate, this one is ultra-helpful.
+Less room in the fridge, easier to transport, and a perfect make-ahead.

-Make it: To make lemonade concentrate, follow the recipe steps, but stop before adding the cold water and lemon slices.
-Then pour the concentrate into an airtight bottle and store in the refrigerator for up to one week.
+Make it: To make lemonade concentrate, follow the recipe steps, stopping before adding the cold water and lemon slices.
+Then pour the concentrate into an airtight bottle and store it in the refrigerator for up to one week.

 Pitcher of lemonade with fresh lemon slices sits beside two glasses filled with it and garnished with lemon slices.